 Most signs in the ancient Maya hieroglyphic script are logograms:

 A purely logographic system would be impractical as too many signs would be needed to express ideas, concepts, emotions, things, etc.

 To put things in perspective, there are over 12,000 characters in Chinese Han script (also used in Japanese, Korean and Vietnamese) which is not a purely logographic system.

 To keep the system manageable, the ancient Maya also used syllabograms.

-According to the harmony principles, the last vowel of the last syllable of a given word usually drops out.
+Broadly, though, Mayan languages follow a consonant-vowel-consonant (CVC) pattern but according to the harmony principles, the last vowel of the last syllable of a given word is usually suppressed3.
 In the examples below, the last vowel of each word is discarded:

 - ba-ka-b(a) bakab “head of” (title)

 Interestingly, any word that could be written with a logogram could also be (and often was) spelled entirely with syllabograms but the ancient Maya never gave up logograms!

 Note: You’ll find the Maya hieroplyphic syllabary charts further down.

 Among the most common affixes used in the Maya script are phonetic complements.